libekonst/adorable-radios/README.md

-# 🎵 Blissful Radios
+# 🎵 Dear Sound

-A beautiful CLI application for streaming online radio stations through your terminal, built with Node.js, React, and Ink.
+Your terminal audio companion for streaming internet radio stations, built with Node.js, React, and Ink.

 ## Features